jcvold/aws-elastic-wordpress-tf/Stage4/README.md

 Step 4E is handled by editing the `init.sh` file instead of the launch template.

-**Note: Each time you destroy, than re-apply the efs module, you must edit the `/A4L/Wordpress/EFSFSID` efs id parameter in SSM.**
+**Note: Each time you destroy, then re-apply the efs module, you must edit the `/A4L/Wordpress/EFSFSID` efs id parameter in SSM.**